-How to Prefill the Form
+How to Prefill a Form With Salesforce Data

 Prefill allows us to load or populate data into the form based on certain parameters.
 In this tutorial we will learn three different examples of using the prefill functionality:

 Prefill a contact record based on a URL attribute

 Prefill a contact record based on user selection

 - Dynamic related prefill

 Prefill a contact record and its associated account record based on user selection

 On your FormCrafts dashboard click on New Form.
 This will open a popup dialog where you can choose to start from a scratch, select a template, or duplicate an existing form.
 For this tutorial we would select Blank Form.
 On the next screen enter the form name and press Enter.